tibbben/geospatial-visualization/course_description.md

 With the exception of the first meeting, there will be assignments for each meeting throughout the five week course.
 These assignments will include reading, practical computer work, preparation for in class presentations, and cartography/GIS assignments.
 All assignments made will be due in the following class meeting as per the weekly schedule.

+While the class schedule in this syllabus (below) contains guidelines for the assignments, final expectations for the individual assignments will be set during class.

 ---